 Questions and Answers: Killingworth Lease Extensions

-• I’m thinking about a lease extension for our leasehold house located in Killingworth and we don't fully comprehend the communication that we got from our landlord company.
+• I’m looking for lease extension for our ground floor flat based in Killingworth and we are confused by the communication that we received from our landlord company.
 How long will it take?

-• Are you able to advise on how much it would charges and the best way to get a lease extension started?
-I have just under 55 years left and I own a ground floor flat in Killingworth.
+• I wondered if you could help me on the likely expense and the best way to get a lease extension started?
+I have around 62 years left and I own a studio flat in Killingworth.

 • Other Topics